-My argument thus far has been negative.
-Fortunately an equally important positive lesson can be drawn.
-As we know, most events are not reported by the news media and so are omitted from event catalogs.
-In Washington, D.C., newspapers reported only one in ten demonstrations.
+The fact that protest events vary enormously in size can mitigate a major problem identified in the literature.
+Most events are not reported by the news media and so are omitted from event catalogs.
+In Washington, DC, newspapers reported only one in ten demonstrations.
 Worse, the extent of this underreporting will fluctuate over time-depending, for example, on the significance of other news-in ways that cannot be ascertained.
-Hence the argument that newspapers are a seriously flawed source of data (Ortiz, Myers, Walls, and Diaz 2005; Myers and Caniglia 2004).
+Hence, the argument that newspapers are a seriously flawed source of data (Myers and Caniglia 2004; Ortiz et al. 2005).
 They are indeed flawed if one wishes to count the frequency of events.
 But the problem evaporates if one wants to trace total participation over time.
 After all, the probability of an event being reported increases with the number of participants.
-Newspapers reported only 3% of the demonstrations involving 2-25 participants in D.C., but they reported 52% of the demonstrations with 10,001-100,000, and both the demonstrations exceeding 100,000 (McCarthy, McPhail, and Smith 1996: 488).
+Newspapers reported only 3 percent of the demonstrations involving 2 to 25 participants in DC, but they reported 52 percent of the demonstrations with 10,001 to 100,000, and both the demonstrations exceeding 100,000 (McCarthy et al. 1996:488).

-Moreover, mass-count disparity has a surprising implication: when aggregated over time or space, total participation can be predicted by looking only at the large events.
+Moreover, mass-count disparity has a surprising implication.
+When aggregated over time or space, total participation can be predicted by looking only at the large events.
 What counts as "large" depends on the actual size distribution, of course.
-We can use the threshold of 10,000 for strikers and demonstrators in the national datasets, and 1,000 for strikers in Illinois and for arrests.
+We can use the threshold of 10,000 for strikers and demonstrators in the national data sets, and 1,000 for strikers in Illinois and for arrests.
 Table 3 reports the correlation coefficients.
 Aggregated by year, the correlations are almost perfect.
 The result for strikes is especially compelling, because these data do not omit small events.
 Figure 5 details the total number of workers involved in U.K. strikes reaching various size thresholds.
-Remarkably, to trace how the total number of strikers fluctuated from year to year, it is possible to ignore 99.6% of events; just track the total number of workers involved in strikes of at least 10,000.
+Remarkably, to trace how the total number of strikers fluctuated from year to year, it is possible to ignore 99.6 percent of events; just track the total number of workers involved in strikes of at least 10,000.
 (This understates the absolute level of participation, of course, but it accurately captures relative change.)
 Increasing the threshold to the next order of magnitude hardly alters the graph.
 Even confining attention to strikes involving at least a million workers-only nine events!-captures the salient peaks.